Even Your Small Items are Worth Protecting.

 • Your credit rating

-• The claim rate of your area
+• The claim and crime rate of your area

-• The frequency and severity of natural disasters
+• The frequency and severity of natural disasters in your area

 • How close you are to risks like rivers